 If you’ve ever had to deal with a false alarm on your own before, you’ll understand that they’re incredibly stressful.
 Not only is there a risk of disturbing your neighbours, but there’s also the possibility of wasting police time.
 Both of which are likely to land you in hot water.

-Having your CCTV monitored by professionals makes this problem a whole lot easier to deal with.
+Having professionals actively monitor your makes this problem a whole lot easier to deal with.
 Once an alert is raised, they’ll be able to decipher what is a threat and what isn’t within seconds, putting your business’ protection into rapid action.
 The monitoring service should also have full control over your system, meaning they can deactivate false alarms without sending out a key holder or technician, saving you both time and money.

 Not to mention, you’ll also be able to overcome the downtime associated with a false alarm.
 The monitoring team will be able to instantly disarm and re-arm your CCTV system to keep your business protected around the clock without you having to lift a finger.